Creating Playback Tokens

 ) {

-const expiresInDate = moment()
+const expiresInDate = moment().add(expiresInHours, "hours").toISOString();

 const tokenContent = {

-exp: expiresInDate
+exp: expiresInDate,

 };

-if (opts.developmentMode) {
+if (developmentMode) {

 tokenContent.developmentMode = true;